apache/flink/docs/dev/table/connect.zh.md

   new Json()
     .failOnMissingField(true)   // optional: flag whether to fail if a field is missing or not, false by default

-    // required: define the schema either by using type information which parses numbers to corresponding types .schema(Type.ROW(...))
+    // optional: define the schema explicitly using type information.
+This overrides default
+    // behavior that uses table's schema as format schema.
+    .schema(Type.ROW(...))

-    // or by using a JSON schema which parses to DECIMAL and TIMESTAMP .jsonSchema(
+    // or by using a JSON schema which parses to DECIMAL and TIMESTAMP.
+This also overrides default behavior.
+    .jsonSchema(
       "{" +
       "  type: 'object'," +